NatanGared/airbnb-clone-project/README.md

 MySQL

 **Team Roles**
-1. Backend Developer
-Responsibilities: Develops server-side logic, APIs, and ensures application security.
-2. Frontend Developer
-Responsibilities: Builds user interface, integrates APIs, and optimizes performance.
-3. Database Administrator (DBA)
+Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
-Responsibilities: Manages database design, integrity, and optimization.
+Database Administrator: Manages database design, indexing, and optimizations.
-4. DevOps Engineer
-Responsibilities: Sets up CI/CD pipelines, monitors infrastructure, and manages deployments.
-5. Quality Assurance (QA) Engineer
-Responsibilities: Tests the application for functionality, reports bugs, and ensures quality.
-6. Product Manager
-Responsibilities: Defines project scope, coordinates teams, and aligns development with business goals.
-7. UI/UX Designer
-Responsibilities: Designs user interfaces, conducts research, and ensures a great user experience.
+DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 **Technology Stack**
-Django: A web framework for building RESTful APIs and managing backend logic efficiently.
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
-MySQL: A robust relational database management system for storing and retrieving user data and property listings.
+PostgreSQL: A powerful relational database used for data storage.
-RESTful APIs: Architectural style for designing networked applications, allowing communication between the frontend and backend.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 **Database Design**
 **User**